ConstellationLanguage/Constellation/README.md

 # Features
 - Editor: Beta.
-- Live editing: preview (very buggy).
+- Live editing: very buggy but still very cool.
 - Examples: in development.
 - Basic nodes to do a game.
+- Integration with unity attribute system.

 # Quick start
 - Download or clone the repo.